Sub-GeV dark matter in neutron stars: halo morphologies and their suppression by vacuum-like pressure: Results

 \paragraph{Dependence on Dark Matter Particle Mass.} The most prominent trend is the strong dependence of halo formation on the DM particle mass, $m_\chi$.
 For a fixed central composition, configurations with lighter DM particles ($m_\chi = 400~\text{MeV}$) develop substantially more extended halos (larger $\Delta R$) and greater mass excesses ($\Delta M/M$) than their counterparts with heavier particles ($m_\chi = 1~\text{GeV}$).
 This behavior follows directly from the cold, degenerate Fermi–gas scaling: at fixed number density $n_\chi$, the pressure obeys $p_\chi \propto n_\chi^{5/3} m_\chi^{-1}$ in the nonrelativistic regime, so lighter fermions provide more pressure per unit energy density and can support a diffuse, pressure–held envelope beyond the baryonic surface, inflating $R$ while only mildly increasing $M$.

 This mass ordering corroborates the canonical picture established in previous work.
 Two–fluid studies consistently show that sub–GeV fermions favor extended halos and large radius shifts at fixed mass, whereas $\mathcal{O}(\text{GeV})$ fermions tend to suppress halo formation —driving $R\!\to\!R_{\rm bm}$ and yielding small $R\!-\!R_{\rm bm}$—rather than producing robust dark cores; core–like configurations arise only in specific setups and/or at sufficiently large dark fractions (see, e.g., \cite{Scordino:2024ehe}), while analyses focused on light/admixed DM typically find halo–dominated or halo–absent regimes, not stable DM cores \cite{Leung:2022wcf,Nelson:2018xtr,Karkevandi:2021ygv}.
 At the opposite extreme, very heavy ($\gtrsim$GeV) DM components soften the effective EoS without forming halos, lowering $M_{\max}$ and potentially conflicting with the $2\,M_\odot$ bound—consistent with early effective–fluid treatments \cite{Li:2012ii}.
 The observational ramifications of halo formation are likewise well documented: tidal–response calculations identify large changes in Love numbers and deformabilities when a low–density dark envelope is present \cite{Leung:2022wcf,Nelson:2018xtr}, and pulse–profile (self–lensing) studies show that the footprint scales with the “halo compactness” rather than with halo mass alone \cite{Liu:2024swd,Miao:2022rqj,Shawqi:2024jmk}.
-These precedents motivate the mass scan adopted here: $m_\chi=400~\text{MeV}$ as a representative halo–forming benchmark and $m_\chi=1~\text{GeV}$ as a baseline where halos are strongly quenched.
+These precedents motivate the mass scan adopted here: $m_\chi=400~\text{MeV}$ is adopted as a representative halo–forming benchmark and the most stringent case for testing the quenching mechanism, while $m_\chi=1~\text{GeV}$ provides a baseline where halos are already strongly suppressed.
+The corresponding halo signatures therefore do not follow a simple linear trend with $m_\chi$, but instead become markedly weaker as the DM particle mass increases \citep{Routaray:2023spb,Grippa:2024ach}.